 I have successfully reversed T2 diabetes.
 No more shots or prescription.
-I weigh 161 and wear a much smaller size.
-I have lost 230 pounds.
+I weigh less around 190 and wear a much smaller size.
+I have lost more than 200 pounds.
 I love to run.
 I walk, hike, bike, exercise willingly and often.
-I eat a mostly plant-based diet.
+I eat a mostly low-carb with a focus on plant-based diet.
 I recently got a ‘frame that lab report — you’re in perfect health!’ from my doc.
 I am still incredibly happy, professionally successful and have fabulous family and some unbelievably supportive friends.

 I feel healthy and alive and grateful for this second chance.
 I am not going to waste it.